at13/MovieRating/README.md

 Get IMDB Rating of movie

-Right Click on any File With Movie name and select rating and get the movie ratinf
+Right Click on any File With Movie name and select rating and get the movie rating.